noancloarec/mapisto-deploy/README.md

 127.0.0.1 api.dev.mapisto.org
 " | sudo tee -a /etc/hosts
 ```
-Execute the steps 2 and 3.
+Execute the steps 2, 3, 4.
-Fill landmass, same as in step 4 but with http instead
+Fill landmass, same as in step 5 but with http instead
 ```bash
 docker-compose -f docker-compose.http_only.yml up -d cd database